-So you've invested in a new landscape...
+So you've invested in a new garden installation...
 Now how do you care for it?
 Here are a few essential tips to protect your new investment

 The amount of water you give a plant can depend on the plant, the soil type, the light exposure, mulch, etc...
 The most important thing is that you check your watering system is working properly and work with an irrigation specialist after your landscape is installed.

 New plantings need more water than established plants.
 For the first week water about 1" every day.
 Each individual plant should be watered at the ground level of the drip line.
 It is best to water in the morning hours.
 For the rest of that growing season water perennials 2-3 times a week.

 It take an average plant, perennial, tree or shrub, about 3-5 years to get fully established in your landscape.
 Established perennials, trees and shrubs need about 1" of water a week.
 This deep once a week watering encourages deep rooting, as opposed to constant daily quick watering which keeps roots shallow.

 It's possible to water too much.
 Make sure your soil is well draining and there are no puddles or standing water.
 You may need to have your yards drainage assessed by a drainage specialist if there are problems in your yard.